 Related: This New Credit Card Can Help You Buy A Home.
 But Creating It Was Nearly Impossible

-Which rewards are best?
+Which benefits are best?

 Simple cash back is always nice, but lots of cards offer category rewards.
 If you find one that caters to your company’s niche, go ahead and get something back for the way you do business anyway.
-Most professionals also find travel rewards useful.
+Most professionals also find travel points useful.
 Those often include airline miles, but many offer hotel, car rental or other discounts/freebies, as well.